micahlmartin/jvx/docs/TESTING.md

 ## Overview

-This document outlines our testing strategy and requirements for the JVIZ project.
+This document outlines our testing strategy and requirements for the JVX project.
 We maintain high test coverage and quality through a combination of unit tests, visual regression tests, and integration tests.

 ## Test Types